Vallum/vallum.github.io/multi_gpu_parameters.md

   - then
      - last your initail learning rate until your learning becomes unstable.
 Stick with it!
      - reduce your learning rate with log scale. (divide it 1/10 or 1/8)
+  - If your learning shows early convergence,
+     - reduce the weight decay of L2 regularization.
+     - stay with higher learning rate patiently.
+  - With extra loss factors besides entropy and L2 loss,
+     - print the trend of each factor.
+     - make all of them converge.